Ben, çayır gezgini.

 A slice of bread upon the table,

-adorned with the violet-gold glow
+crowned with the violet-gold glow

 of grapes warmed in butter.